 Client: “I guess it could have been a lot of things.”

 You: “Is it possible if there is a spirit spending time in this location, it could be many things making the spirit unsettled?
 Can you name three reasons other than you?”

 Client: “He can’t find heaven?
 He’s missing his family?
 He doesn’t want to be here but can’t figure out how to leave?”

 Reframing a haunting for a client is the very most important aspect of it.
 If you are quick to tell someone they have a haunted house or they have spirits wandering their halls, you have already left him/her with a large burden of worry.
 You can’t truly prove one way or the other if there are spirits in their house or if spirits even exist in the first place, but haunting features are unsettling – wherever they originate from.

 Helping the client be able to reframe how they see they explain to themselves the sights and sounds can change the very tone of their home and their reaction to it.
 When you bring in priests and prayers and holy water and talk of possession and angry spirits and such (“Paranormal State” or as I like to call it, “Paranoid State” show), you’ve just made the person feel worried about the unknown, fearful, and helpless.

 The fact is, these sounds and appearances will continue to occur.
-There is no way to “stop” a haunting, but you can change the way you interpret what’s happening.
+There is no way to “stop” a haunting every single time, but you can change the way you interpret what’s happening.
 It’s possible to debunk many sounds in the house, many doors slamming, and other features so that people can live comfortably in their home.